mariuscojoc/cojoc-testing-playground/README.md

 6. Select Yes when prompted to install Playwright browsers.

-7. Select No when asking to overide the existing playwright.config.ts
+7. Select "No" when asking to override the existing playwright.config.ts

-8. Select No when asking to overide the existing playwright.yml
+8. Select "No" when asking to override the existing playwright.yml

-9. Delete the example.spec.ts created by default from the Playwright instalation.
+9. Delete the example.spec.ts created by default from the Playwright installation.

 ## Environment Variables